-The INVICTO represents a high-end armoured version of the latest Mercedes-Benz G-Class and is produced by Brabus Automotive located in Bottrop Germany.
-The so-called INVICTO Shelter Cell meets OEM factory armouring standards and make use of hot-formed armouring steel plates and innovative 3D-printed parts.
-The ballistic protection level is VR6 (stopping AK47), however it is extended by a side blast protection at the level of a luxury state limousine.
-And finally, the INVICTO VR6 Plus explosion resistant vehicle (ERV) is currently being developed.
+The INVICTO represents a high-end armoured version of the latest Mercedes-Benz G-Class and is produced by Brabus Automotive, which is located in Bottrop, Germany.
+The INVICTO Shelter Cell meets OEM factory armouring standards and makes use of hot-formed armouring steel plates and innovative 3D-printed parts.
+The ballistic protection level is VR6 (stopping AK47), however it is extended by a side-blast protection at the level of a luxury state limousine.
+The INVICTO VR6 Plus explosion-resistant vehicle (ERV) is also being developed.

-Referring to individual purposes or personal needs, the customer can select between three different and exciting lines PURE, LUXURY and MISSION.
+Depending on individual purposes or personal needs, the customer can choose between three exciting lines: PURE, LUXURY and MISSION.

-The PURE is the understated INVICTO, just pure protection.
+The PURE is the understated INVICTO, offering pure protection.
 With the INVICTO Shelter Cell and all its guarding components, it offers maximum protection at VR6 Plus ERV level.
-At the same time, however, the exterior and interior remains as close to series production as possible.
+At the same time, however, the exterior and interior remain as close to series production as possible.
 Therefore, the INVICTO PURE is “undercover” in more than one sense.

 Safety at the highest level of comfort and individualisation – that’s INVICTO LUXURY.
-Tailor-made and handcrafted interior in finest leather or Alcantara as well as exterior components and performance upgrades from the BRABUS accessory program.
-The INVICTO LUXURY – almost invisibly – combines maximum security at level VR6 plus ERV and with a stylish, luxurious interior.
+Tailor-made and handcrafted interior in the finest leather or Alcantara as well as exterior components and performance upgrades from the BRABUS accessory programme.
+The INVICTO LUXURY almost invisibly combines maximum security at level VR6 Plus ERV and with a stylish, luxurious interior.

 The INVICTO MISSION is made for missions and more.
-Special target groups have specific requirements to an armoured vehicle.
-With the MISSION Brabus Automotive complies with this in every way and meets the exceptional demands for challenging purposes.
-With its sophisticated interior and the exterior features, like protection vest compatible integral seats with variable foam geometry, “MOLLE”-system door panels and seat backs, a roof rail system, a digital rear display mirror, the Acetech system with two touch control panels, an intercom system and 20-inch off-road tyres, the INVICTO MISSION is perfect for special forces.
+Special target groups have specific requirements for an armoured vehicle.
+With the MISSION, Brabus complies with this in every way and meets the exceptional demands for challenging purposes.
+With its sophisticated interior and the exterior features, such as protection vest compatible integral seats with variable foam geometry, MOLLE-system door panels and seat backs, a roof-rail system, a digital rear display mirror, the Acetech system with two touch control panels, an intercom system and 20-inch off-road tyres, the INVICTO MISSION is perfect for special forces.

 To ensure a high degree of driving dynamics, Brabus Automotive equips the chassis with reinforced springs, stabilisers and shock absorbers.
-The shock absorbers of the active chassis now have a pipe diameter of 60 instead of the previous 50 mm.
-A modified braking system with 402 mm brake discs and six-piston brake callipers at the front and 380 mm brake discs and four-piston callipers at the back ensure adequate deceleration, even with the maximum additional load.
+The shock absorbers of the active chassis now have a pipe diameter of 60 mm instead of the previous 50 mm.
+A modified braking system with 402 mm discs and six-piston callipers at the front and 380 mm discs and four-piston callipers at the rear ensure adequate deceleration, even with the maximum additional load.
 Wheels with increased load-bearing capacity and a special run-flat system developed by Brabus Automotive round off the chassis adjustments of the vehicle.

 Power On Demand

-Maximum performance for the G63 can be increased by opting for the BRABUS B40S-800 performance kit.
-Each kit consists of two BRABUS special turbochargers with larger compressor unit (52 mm diameter) and modified core assemblies with reinforced axial bearings.
-The performance increase is completed with the BRABUS PowerXtra control module for the engine control unit.
-In addition to a bump in peak torque from 850 Nm to 1 000 Nm, the rated output jumps by 158 kW from 430 kW to 588 kW.
+Maximum performance for the flagship G63 variant can be increased by opting for the Brabus B40S-800 performance kit.
+Each kit consists of two Brabus turbochargers with larger compressor units (52 mm diameter) and modified core assemblies with reinforced axial bearings.
+The performance increase is completed with the Brabus PowerXtra control module for the engine control unit.
+In addition to a bump in peak torque from 850 Nm to 1 000 Nm, the rated power output jumps by 158 kW from 430 kW to 588 kW.